Before you start

 - how your project will help solve the problem you have identified

 - who will be helped by the solution

-- what benefits your project will bring, initially and into the future
+- what benefits your project will bring, both initially and in the future

 - how you will measure the success of your project

-- any follow-up activities, and/or how the success of the project will drive benefits into the future
+- any follow-up activities and/or how the success of the project will drive benefits in the future

 Using open-standard predictive analytics tools to identify teenagers at risk of dropping out of secondary school